mdtalhamohsin/mdtalhamohsin.github.io/_pages/research.md

 author_profile: true
 ---

-My research examines operational decision-making in healthcare systems under uncertainty.
-Broadly, I study how analytical modeling, stochastic optimization, econometric methods, and data-driven decision systems can improve resource allocation, treatment prioritization, and organizational performance in complex healthcare environments.
-My work is grounded in operations management and management science, with substantive applications in healthcare delivery systems, clinical operations, and operational governance.

 A central theme of my research concerns the design of dynamic operational policies in settings characterized by congestion, resource scarcity, evolving system states, and heterogeneous patient needs.
-In particular, I am interested in how sequential decision-making frameworks can support operational and clinical decisions that must balance immediate outcomes with long-term system performance.
+I am interested in how sequential decision-making frameworks can support operational and clinical decisions that must balance immediate outcomes with long-term system performance.

 > **Research Statement:** A full research statement will be available soon.

+## Research Objective

+I am deeply interested in connecting algorithms with practice, policy, and institutions by developing rigorous analytical frameworks for operational decision-making in complex systems, particularly healthcare environments characterized by uncertainty, congestion, and resource constraints.
+My research integrates analytical modeling, empirical validation, and institutional analysis to advance operational decision-making.

+My long-term research objective is to contribute to the emerging field of AI in operations by better understanding how organizations evolve through human-AI collaboration.
+I am particularly interested in studying when and how AI systems should be deployed in operational settings, and how deployment choices influence diagnosis, treatment, trust, coordination, and organizational performance.
+I also seek to examine the operational implications of Generative AI and agentic AI systems through analytical modeling, randomized experiments, economic analysis, and behavioral studies.

 ## Research Areas